Have you ever thought of Earth's creatures as healers or guides? What will they teach you if you open up your mind to them?

 Smith presents accessible methods that illuminate the astonishing ways humans can communicate with all Earth's creatures.
 This advanced guide will unlock your intuitive consciousness, enlightening your spiritual understanding of the world and your connection to it.
 In addition to chapters devoted to developing and enhancing mind-to-mind communication with animals -- whether it be cherished household pets or slugs in your garden -- When Animals Speak provides a fascinating look at animals as healers and teachers.
 Explore dealing with loss, reincarnation, and moments of transition; learn how animals think and perceive differently than humans; and even communicate with spirits of nature.
 Most importantly, Smith shows us that communication stems from compassion -- a true willingness to share and listen to our animal friends.

-Penelope Smith is the well-known pioneer in the field of interspecies communication, author of the popular books Animal Talk and When Animals Speak, and editor of the quarterly magazine Species Link.
+Penelope Smith is the well-known pioneer in the field of interspecies communication for more than forty years, author of the popular books Animal Talk and When Animals Speak, and editor of the quarterly magazine Species Link.
 Her visionary work has been featured in the United States and abroad.
-She has developed amazing telepathic communication techniques that complement both ancient wisdom and modern scientifi c knowledge, and believes that the sacred connection we make through telepathic communication with other species is essential for human wholeness.
+She has developed amazing telepathic communication techniques that complement both ancient wisdom and modern scientific knowledge and believes that the sacred connection we make through telepathic communication with other species is essential for human wholeness.
 She lives in Prescott, Arizona.

 Publisher: Atria Books/Beyond Words (August 4, 2009)